Post

 Channel Advantages

-100% reach: Unlike social media algorithms, every subscriber sees every post in their feed.
+No algorithmic filtering: Unlike social media platforms that use algorithmic feeds, every subscriber sees every channel post in their feed, listed in chronological order.

 Clean content history: Posts remain organized chronologically.
 Subscribers can scroll back to find older content.